Sayantanpaul96/Pokedex/README.md

 This PokeDex website serves as an interactive catalog of Pokémon.
 Users can browse through a list of Pokémon, and click on any Pokémon to view their specific attack moves.

 ## ✨ Features
+- **Responsive Design:** The website is fully responsive and looks great on all devices.
 - **Interactive Elements:** Clickable Pokémon names reveal their specific attack moves.
 - **Modern UI:** Uses Material-UI for a sleek and modern user interface.